 It is suitable for medium and deep skin tones and leaves the skin with a natural-looking, glowy finish.

 It does have more than a few clogging ingredients that could be a problem for oily, acne-prone skin; however, it is a suitable option for dry, sensitive, and irritated skin due to Accutane.

-La Roche Posay’s Cicaplast Baume B5 is a thick, non-comedogenic moisturizer often recommended to people whose skin is getting used to tretinoin or Accutane due to its ability to soothe it within seconds of applying it.
+The La Roche Posay’s Cicaplast Baume B5 is a rich, non-comedogenic moisturizer often recommended to those whose skin is getting used to tretinoin or Accutane due to its ability to soothe irritation within seconds of applying it.

 La Roche Posay – ANTHELIOS Invisible Fluid SPF 50 – $25

 La Roche Posay’s Invisible Fluid SPF 50 is a lightweight sunscreen with a runny consistency that sinks into the skin like a dream immediately after application.

 The sunscreen doesn’t leave a white cast, which makes it suitable for medium and dark skin tones, and is hydrating to the skin without leaving an overly greasy layer behind.